ZhijingWan/zhijingwan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a 2nd-year PhD student of [AIM Lab](http://aim-nercms.whu.edu.cn/) at [Wuhan University (WHU)](https://www.whu.edu.cn/), extremely fortunate to be supervised by [Prof. Zheng Wang](https://wangzwhu.github.io/home/).
-I am also a visiting student supervised by [Prof.Shin'ichi Satoh](https://researchmap.jp/satoh/) in [National Institute of Informatics (NII)](https://www.nii.ac.jp/en/).
-Throughout my studies, I have been fortunate to collaborate closely with [Zhixiang Wang](https://lightchaserx.github.io/).
-I obtained my master's degree from [Wuhan University of Science and Technology](https://en.wust.edu.cn/), under the supervision of [Prof. Xin Xu](http://www.vai-lab.com/member/XuXin.html).
+She is currently a 2nd-year PhD student of [AIM Lab](http://aim-nercms.whu.edu.cn/) at [National Engineering Research Center for Multimedia Software (国家多媒体软件工程技术研究中心)](http://multimedia.whu.edu.cn/), [Wuhan University (武汉大学)](https://www.whu.edu.cn/), extremely fortunate to be supervised by [Prof. Zheng Wang](https://wangzwhu.github.io/home/).
+She is also a visiting student supervised by [Prof.Shin'ichi Satoh](https://researchmap.jp/satoh/) in [National Institute of Informatics (国立情報学研究所)](https://www.nii.ac.jp/en/).
+Throughout her studies, She have been fortunate to collaborate closely with [Zhixiang Wang](https://lightchaserx.github.io/).
+She obtained her master's degree from [Wuhan University of Science and Technology](https://en.wust.edu.cn/), under the supervision of [Prof. Xin Xu](http://www.vai-lab.com/member/XuXin.html).

-My research interests is subset selection for computer vision (for robust AI and green AI).
+Her research interests is subset selection for computer vision (for robust AI and green AI).
 <center>
     <img src="images/Research.jpg" alt="Research" width="60%" height="60%" />
 </center>

+If you are seeking any form of academic cooperation on subset selection, please feel free to email at wanzjwhu@whu.edu.cn.

 # 🔥 News
 - *2023.12*: &nbsp;🎉🎉 One paper is accepted by AAAI2024!